syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 #### Map DataSource with Diagram

 You can configure the above “Employee Information” with diagram, so that the nodes and connectors are automatically generated using the mapping properties.
-The following code example show how dataSourceSettings is used to map Id , ParentId and DataSource with property name identifiers for employee information.
+The following code example shows how dataSourceSettings is used to map ID , ParentId and DataSource with property name identifiers for employee information.

 {% tabs %}
 {% highlight xaml %}